Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Despite these limitations, the ‘free’ plan can be a good way to start selling online and developing an online business.

-Turning now to the premium plans, the ‘Platinum’ plan, at $9.99 per month, allows you to sell a maximum of 50 products in your store.
-It also gives you access to inventory tracking, the ability to edit your store theme’s code, and, importantly, the option to add Google Analytics.
+Turning now to the premium plans, the ‘Platinum’ plan, at $15 per month (or $12 per month for an annual plan), allows you to sell a maximum of 50 products in your store.
+It also gives you access to inventory tracking, the ability to use 5 images per product, support for Google and Facebook ads, the ability to edit your store theme’s code, and, importantly, the option to add Google Analytics.

-The most expensive plan, ‘Diamond’, costs $19.99.
-This plan increases your product inventory limit to 500 products — but otherwise, all of its features are the same as those of the ‘Platinum’ plan.
+The most expensive plan, ‘Diamond’, costs $30 per month (or $24 per month if paying for an annual plan).
+This plan increases your product inventory limit to 500 products and lets you use 25 images per product.
+It also comes with priority support, gives you advanced Google Analytics reporting, and lets you use audience targeting for Google and Facebook ads — but otherwise, all of its features are the same as those of the ‘Platinum’ plan.

 So all in all, the Big Cartel pricing plans offer access to an ecommerce platform at very competitive prices.
 If you are offering a limited range of products, and you have a very low budget to play with, Big Cartel is certainly worth your consideration.